javachessgui/javachessgui/ReadMe.txt

 ( if you run the jar in the dist folder, place the config.txt file the 'dist' folder )

-- if you don't want to use an engine clear this line from config.txt because a wrong may cause the program to crash
+- if you don't want to use an engine clear this line from config.txt because a wrong path may cause the program to crash

 Usage: